 Notes

-1 This is a compilation of the Licensed Surveyors (Transfer of Land Act 1893) Regulations 1961 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any previous reprints.
+This is a compilation of the Licensed Surveyors (Transfer of Land Act 1893) Regulations 1961 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table